 The artist Roxane Borujerdi has been invited by the Centre d’art contemporain d’Ivry - le Crédac to design an art workshop and to work with a class of CM2 (Year 5 or 5th Grade) students from the Henri Barbusse primary school from April to June 2017.
-Following on from a research project that she began in Brazil in 2014, the artist proposed a series of workshops to the students, using bird watching as a starting point.
-After a visit to the Parisian cemetery of Ivry-sur-Seine accompanied by ornithologist Pierre Delbove, the students were able to observe the multitude of colours that make up the plumage of magpies, crows and parakeets.
+Following on from a research project that she began in Brazil in 2014, the artist proposes a series of workshops to the students, using bird watching as a starting point.
+After a visit to the Parisian cemetery of Ivry-sur-Seine accompanies by ornithologist Pierre Delbove, the students were able to observe the multitude of colours that make up the plumage of magpies, crows and parakeets.
 They then tried to reproduce as faithfully as possible the silhouettes of the birds in drawings, notably from ornithological plates.

 Roxane Borujerdi was born in 1981, she graduated from the École Nationale Supérieure des Beaux Arts de Paris in 2006 and works in Paris.
 Her work develops through drawings, photos, sculptures, videos and performances.
 Roxanne Borujerdi’s art is as contextual as it may at first seem abstract.
 Thus, the artist’s work can be understood in the same way as the development of a plant system, whose mother strain would be the drawing.